How seed-applied nematicides work

 CPN-4006

-Figure 1.
-Seed treatments on soybean seed.
+Figure 1: Seed treatments on cotton and soybean seed.

 How they work

-Seed-applied nematicides are convenient to use for farmers, and work in a way that creates a “zone of protection” around the developing root system.
+Seed-applied nematicides are convenient to use for farmers and work in a way that creates a “zone of protection” around the developing root system.
 Nematicides move from the seed coat to the surrounding soil and water to create this “zone”, which will vary in size based on several factors, these factors are described below.
 It is important to note that seed-applied nematicides will not provide complete or season-long protection of the expanded root system.

 Factors that influence root protection by nematicides

-Figure 2.
-Seed coat on soybean cotyledon showing seed treatment.
+Figure 2: Seed coat on soybean cotyledon showing seed treatment.

 Applying these concepts